randyhbh/todo-list/README.md

 When wanting to change the description of an already existent item, providing a new value is mandatory and no empty or null values are accepted.

+You wont be allowed to change the description of items with status in `PAST_DUE` or `DONE`

 If the item does not exist a response telling this is returned.

 ### Mark an item as "done"